rizemon/rizemon.github.io/_posts/2023-10-05-tisc-level6b.markdown

 rank=-1 UNION SELECT null,null,null,null -- => 200 OK
 ```

-The number of columns is 4.
-The flag is likely stored in another table in the database, hence the next step was viewing all tables names:
+The number of columns was 4.
+The flag was likely stored in another table in the database, hence the next step was viewing all tables names:

 ```
 rank=-1 UNION SELECT TABLE_NAME,null,null,null from information_schema.tables --